jonesec2/Password-Generator/README.md

 Additionally the user will be able to copy to their clipboard the new password after they finish creating one.

 ## User_Prompts
-After the user has stated they would like to make a password, prompts should appear upon the screen and the user will answer the questions.
+After the user has stated they would like to make a password, buttons will appear upon the screen and the user will turn on or off the type of characters that they want.

 The answer to the questions will determine what kind of password is generated.